Rounding it up

 The importance of saving

-It is important to mention that savings is a way to protect against the uncertainty of the future.
-Savings gives the user more options throughout life.
-Debt, on the other hand, reduces options for a person moving through life.
 To illustrate the point, debt is a prediction that you will be able to repay a loan.
-To predict that the loan will be repaid, a borrower has to make assumptions about income several years, and sometimes decades into the future.
-But few things ever go according to plan, and that is what makes borrowing such a problem for both people, and societies.
+To predict that the loan will be repaid, a borrower has to make assumptions about income several years and sometimes decades into the future.
+However, few things ever go according to plan, and that is what makes borrowing such a problem for both people and societies.

 Savings creates what is called optionality.
 Simply having money in the bank waiting to be used gives a person more options.
-A business opportunity, a home purchase, or the chance to raise a family, are all much easier to achieve if there is money saved and ready to be used.
-So while interest rates are low now, they will not always be that way.
+A business opportunity, a home purchase, or the chance to raise a family are all much easier to achieve if there is money saved and ready to be used.
+So, while interest rates are low now, they will not always be that way.
 Plus, saving to increase your options in the future will never go out of fashion.

 *Interest rates are per year, calculated daily, paid monthly, and can change at any time without notice.